divyanshu8888/Emotion_And_SoftSkills_Analyzer/README.md

-# Emotion & Soft Skills Tracker Bot
+# Emotion & Soft Skills Analyzer

 ## Overview
-This project involves a real-time bot that tracks and analyzes emotions, soft skills, and speech using webcam and microphone input.
-It leverages computer vision, speech recognition, and sentiment analysis to provide feedback on mental health and soft skills.
-The bot can be used for mental health assessment and improvement, as well as for recruitment processes to evaluate candidates' soft skills.
+The **Emotion & Soft Skills Analyzer** is a real-time bot designed to track and analyze emotions, soft skills, and speech.
+Using webcam and microphone input, this bot provides valuable feedback about an individual's emotional state, soft skills, and confidence.
+The application is useful for both **mental health assessments** and **recruitment processes**.
+It leverages computer vision, speech recognition, and sentiment analysis to offer real-time feedback on mental health and soft skills.

 ## Features
-- **Emotion Detection**: Tracks dominant emotions using DeepFace's emotion analysis and displays them on the webcam feed.
+- **Emotion Detection**: Tracks dominant emotions in real-time using DeepFace’s emotion analysis and displays them on the webcam feed.
 - **Soft Skills Analysis**: Uses sentiment analysis to evaluate speech and provide insights into soft skills.
 - **Confidence Detection**: Assesses if the user is looking straight into the camera, indicating confidence.
-- **Real-Time Feedback**: Provides real-time feedback on emotions, speech, and soft skills during the interaction.
+- **Real-Time Feedback**: Offers continuous feedback on emotions, speech, and soft skills during the interaction.
-- **Recording & Sharing**: Allows the user to start and stop video recording and capture emotions and speech data.
+- **Recording & Sharing**: Allows users to start and stop video recording, and capture emotions and speech data that can be shared for mental health consultation or recruitment evaluations.

 ## Tech Stack
 - **DeepFace**: For emotion detection using facial analysis.
 - **SpeechRecognition**: For transcribing audio to text in real-time.
 - **Transformers (HuggingFace)**: For sentiment analysis to track soft skills.
 - **OpenCV**: For video capture, face detection, and real-time display.
-- **Python**: The main programming language used for implementation.
+- **Python**: The primary programming language used for implementation.
 - **Threading**: For simultaneous video capture and audio transcription.

 ## Installation